 - Focusing on areas of greatest risk (such as commercial, compliance or legal) without ignoring other areas – there should be no ‘surprises’

-- Ensuring that people are aware of and being involved in the change journey
+- Ensuring that people are aware of and being involved in the change management journey

 - Timely Closure